marionmck/My-Coding-Projects/README.md

 This portfolio is a showcase of my work and skills, where you can explore some of the projects I've developed.

-## Languages
+## Skills & Languages

+- Web Development
+    - HTML & CSS
-- HTML5, CSS3
+    - JavaScript
-- Javascript, JQuery and Typescript
     - React
     - PHP
-- Python
-- Java

-## Skills

-- Web Development
-    - HTML, CSS & JavaScript
-    - Responsive Design
+    - SQL
-    -
+- Object Oriented Programming
 - Application Programming Interface
 - Artificial Intelligence
     - Computer Vision